 • Shot List only: just the shots, no script pages.

-• Format: A4, US Letter, iPad / Tablet — the same layout with larger text and a wider margin on script pages for Apple Pencil annotations.
-Export the PDF and open it in any PDF app on your tablet.
-CINEside is a Mac app and remains one; this export is a considered response to the practical reality of working with an iPad on set or in prep — not a native app, but a layout designed to be genuinely useful on large-screen tablets.
+• Format: A4, US Letter, iPad / Tablet — the same layout with larger text.
+In iPad / Tablet mode, a labeled "NOTES" box with a fine dot grid is added after each shot — space to write directly on the PDF with an Apple Pencil.
+CINEside is a Mac app; this export is a considered response to the practical reality of working with an iPad on set or in prep — not a native app, but a layout designed to be genuinely useful on large-screen tablets.

-Under Scenes, choose which scenes to include — all are selected by default, but you can deselect individual scenes for a partial export.
+Under Scenes, choose which scenes to include — use All / None to select or clear every scene at once, all are selected by default, but you can deselect individual scenes for a partial export.

 Add an optional Note that appears on the title page — useful for version notes or a message to collaborators.